ayellapragada/root/README.md

 ## Ideas For Next

-- Refactor all opts to have a :none, to go back and reselect.
-- This also makes everything feel slightly better for QoL.
+- Refactor hand discard as well
 - Bug when you just _literally_ can't build anymore of them, especially for cats.
-- The inequality operator just goofs on that one.
+  The inequality operator just goofs on that one.
 - Hand refactor that allows to just ask the hand if anything matches, as opposed to the "oh ok i'll check if a card matches and then also another card".